alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 But then I realized that most criticism comes from people who aren't even trying -- people who rather judge than take action themselves.

-It costs nothing to criticize others.
-To put down someone's work.
-To sit back and nitpick how something should be done differently.
+It costs nothing to criticize — to sit back, point out flaws, and say how things should have been done differently.

 Staying on the sidelines is easy.

 Stepping into the arena takes courage.
-Whether it's building something.
-Or starting a new exercise regime.
-Or taking a chance on a dream which may not be perfect.
+To build.
+To begin.
+To take a chance on something that might not succeed.

 I've come to greatly respect those who try -- even if it's not perfect.
 I find myself quietly rooting for those who dare to create, to build, to share something real.